 Exactly why you want to call him varies, though.
-According to one version of the story recounted by Adi Renaldi at Vice in 2018, Mr. Gepeng was carrying a briefcase full of money when he died; if you call him, a stack of cash — presumably from the briefcase he was carrying — would magically appear in your toilet.
+According to one version of the story recounted by Adi Renaldi at Vice in 2018, Mr. Gepeng was carrying a briefcase full of money at the time of his demise; if you call him, a stack of cash — presumably from the briefcase he was carrying — would magically appear in your toilet.

 Other stories, however, are much darker: It’s a challenge to call him — something you do if you’re feeling daring, or like you want to prove yourself.
-Because if you do, it’s said that you, too, will soon die from being crushed by an elevator… if you believe in that kind of thing, of course.
+Because if you do, it’s said that you, too, will soon meet your fate at the hands of an elevator… if you believe in that kind of thing, of course.

 “Gepeng,” by the way, translates into English as “flat.”
 Mr. Gepeng?
-Crushed to death?
+Flattened?
 Get it?

-Beginning in 2004, strange stories began emerging out of Nigeria: It was said that if you received a phone call from certain numbers, and if you dared to answer that call, you would die, a victim of a brain hemorrhage triggered by the frequencies of the sound waves transmitted over the phone.
+Beginning in 2004, strange stories began emerging out of Nigeria: It was said that if you received a phone call from certain numbers, and if you dared to answer that call, you would experience a brain hemorrhage triggered by the frequencies of the sound waves transmitted over the phone.
 They were called, accordingly, red numbers — not because they displayed as red (or at least, not at first), but as a reflection of their murderous nature.